 1.3.
 Features

-Morty was built to compare pairs of repertoires with very large numbers of different amino-acid sequences (Arora and Arnaout, 2020).
-Therefore, Morty includes the ability to generate the similarity matrix Z on the fly (if based on amino-acid sequence) and to calculate both alpha and beta diversities, as described in 1.2.
+Morty was built to compare pairs of repertoires, communities composed of very large numbers of species (made up of different amino-acid sequences) (Arora and Arnaout, 2020).
+Because large numbers of species means a similarity matrix Z that is potentially too large to store or load into memory, Morty includes the ability to generate the similarity matrix Z on the fly for calculating both alpha and beta diversities, as described in 1.2.

 1.4.
 Citing Morty